edgelesssys/marblerun/docs/versioned_docs/version-1.4/reference/cli.md

 ### Options inherited from parent commands

 ```
-      --accepted-tcb-statuses strings   Comma-separated list of user accepted TCB statuses (e.g. ConfigurationNeeded,ConfigurationAndSWHardeningNeeded) (default [UpToDate])
+      --accepted-tcb-statuses strings   Comma-separated list of user accepted TCB statuses (default [UpToDate,SWHardeningNeeded])
       --coordinator-cert string         Path to MarbleRun Coordinator's root certificate to use for TLS connections (default "/github/home/.config/marblerun/coordinator-cert.pem")
-      --era-config string               Path to remote attestation config file in json format, if none provided the newest configuration will be loaded from github
+      --era-config string               Path to a remote-attestation config file in JSON format.
+If none is provided, the command attempts to use './coordinator-era.json'.
+If that does not exist, the command will attempt to load a matching config file from the MarbleRun GitHub repository
   -i, --insecure                        Set to skip quote verification, needed when running in simulation mode
   -n, --namespace string                Kubernetes namespace of the MarbleRun installation (default "marblerun")
 ```